 Fix 3 – Check your PC sound settings

 If you have several peripherals connected to the computer, there’s a good chance that your preferred device is not set as default and thus the microphone doesn’t work properly in Google Meet.
-To check the sound settings, you can follow the steps:
+To see if that’s the case, check the sound settings as follows.

 - On your keyboard, press the Windows logo key and R at the same time to invoke the Run command.
 Then type mmsys.cpl and click OK.